DDeGroot1/Capstone/README.md

 # Capstone
-Instructions can be found in on the DashDeGroot_DCS-580_0500_Topic7_Capstone found in the GCU sumbitted folder.
+Instructions can be found in the DashDeGroot_DCS-580_0500_Topic7_Capstone word document found in the GCU sumbitted folder.